-Understanding the impact of and utilising social networking as a marketing tool is vital for promoting your profile as a journalist.
-We'll look at ways to engage readers with your articles, as well as how to produce sharable work across a number of platforms.
+Understanding the media and the role of marketing is vital for promoting your profile as a journalist.
+We'll look at marketing concepts and how to produce a basic PR campaign, as well as exploring how PR operates in the private, public and voluntary sectors.